nvim-svelte/nvim-svelte-snippets/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit a PR to add more snippets or improve existing ones.
+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for development instructions.

 ## License